“We want to open up opportunities”

 The MPI for Evolutionary Anthropology maintains field stations for behavioural research on great apes in the Congo and the Ivory Coast.
 Teams from the MPI for Animal Behaviour are on the move in Kruger National Park to record animal movements there with GPS transmitters.
 The MPI for Psycholinguistics is investigating linguistic diversity in different regions of Africa.
 And with H.E.S.S. in Namibia or the Square Kilometre Array (SKA) in South Africa, huge measuring instruments for astronomy have been created with the cooperation of Max Planck Institutes.

-“I myself have been carrying out research in Africa since 1991,” says Bill Hansson, who has assumed the positon of chair of the “Africa Round Table”.
-“For all of us, Africa is a really ‘cool place’ to do research.
-But I have often felt that we are not giving back as much as we are receiving.
-Moreover, Africans will not want to continue playing a merely secondary role.”
+"I myself have been carrying out research in Africa since 1991," says Bill Hansson, the newly appointed chair of the "Africa Round Table."
+"For all of us, Africa is truly a remarkable place for research.
+However, I have often sensed that our contributions do not match what we receive.
+It's time to bridge the gap and ensure African researchers have an equal and prominent place in the scientific landscape."

 Africa’s population is young – half of its billion-plus inhabitants are under 19.
 And even if the young Africa of smartphones and solar cells has not yet quite conquered established politics, it continues to shape and develop societies.
-“We can support Africans in raising this potential themselves through education.
-But you have to be very careful in doing so, so that you don’t expose yourself to the accusation of post-colonialism,” says Hansson.
-“We want to open up opportunities.
-But Africans should choose for themselves whether and how they want to accept them.”
+“Education is a catalyst for unlocking this potential, but it must be approached with sensitivity and respect.
+Avoiding post-colonial dynamics means empowering African scientists to make their own choices regarding the opportunities presented to them.” says Hansson.

-As a first step, the Max Planck Society wants to establish lowthreshold measures, such as lectures and mentorships.
-There will also be a special partner group programme and mobility grants for African scientists who want to work temporarily in Germany at an MPI.
-“An important aspect must be to provide returning junior scientists with a very good chance for a start back home,” Hansson explains.
-The bigger challenge, however, will be to establish a long-term scientific environment and adequate research conditions.
+As a first step towards fostering collaboration, the Max Planck Society aims to implement accessible initiatives such as lectures and mentorship programmes.
+There will also be a special partner group programme and mobility grants for African scientists interested in temporary work at a Max Planck Institute in Germany.
+“Ensuring that returning junior scientists have a strong foundation upon their return home is also a crucial aspect,” Hansson explains.
+However, the larger challenge lies in creating a sustainable scientific environment with suitable research conditions.
 How do you make a science system work?
-“We can’t take our cue from European institutions like Max Planck or the French CNRS,” Hansson explains.
+“Solely looking at European institutions like Max Planck or the French CNRS is not the way forward in establishing an effective science system.”
+Hansson explains

 Text: Christina Beck